syth/WarRogue/README.md

 WarRogue is a roguelike variant of the card game War.
 Inspired by game such as [Balatro](https://store.steampowered.com/app/2379780/Balatro/), [Dungeons & Degenerate Gamblers](https://store.steampowered.com/app/2400510/Dungeons__Degenerate_Gamblers/), and [Bingle Bingle](https://store.steampowered.com/app/2789810/Bingle_Bingle/)

-WarRogue is my take on the roguelike card games that are a big hit!
+WarRogue is my take on the roguelike card games that the internet and I are currently addicted to.

 ## Author